 Traders selling goods worldwide must present a commercial invoice.
 Some countries have special rules regarding the invoices and declarations’ design, structure, and substance.
 Additionally, you should include special words or conditions that your customer requests on the invoice.

 The customs authorities can use this information to determine whether the products can enter or leave a country and what controls, if any, are necessary.
 Additionally, it helps in tax and duty calculation.
-For every shipment, a separate commercial invoice is required.

 Certain regulated goods, like firearms, medications, plants, and animal products, are subject to special UK regulations and may call for a licence.